REG 04.10.01 Drug and Alcohol Free Workplace

 This regulation shall be implemented and applied without regard to an individual’s race, age, color, sex (including pregnancy), national origin, religion, disability, veteran’s status, genetic status, sexual orientation, gender, gender identity, or any other group as may be defined by state or federal anti-discrimination law, or by policies/regulations of the University of North Carolina System and NC State.

 This regulation shall be reviewed periodically as part of the process of continuous improvement and to ensure the regulation is being applied in an efficient, effective, and equitable manner.
-Following the first year of implementation, a review committee consisting of members from the Division of Human Resources, the Division of Environmental Health and Public Safety, the Office for Faculty Excellence, the Office of Institutional Equity and Diversity, and the Office of General Counsel shall conduct the review.
+Following the first year of implementation, a review committee consisting of members from the Division of Human Resources, the Division of Environmental Health and Public Safety, the Office for Faculty Excellence, the Office of Equal Opportunity, and the Office of General Counsel shall conduct the review.
 After the initial review, the regulation shall be reviewed, at a minimum, every two years.

 2.0 Scope